 Mansfield Hall Suffers Major Damage in Fire

-October 12, 1933, Greencastle, Ind. - "In the early morning hours of Sunday, October 12, 1933, fire broke out in Mansfield Hall, causing damage estimated at $100,000 to the oldest women's dormitory on campus," reads an account of the incident in DePauw: A Pictorial History.
+October 15, 1933, Greencastle, Ind. - "In the early morning hours (on this Sunday morning) ... fire broke out in Mansfield Hall, causing damage estimated at $100,000 to the oldest women's dormitory on campus," reads an account of the incident in DePauw: A Pictorial History.
 "An intrepid co-ed carried Mildred Dimmick, the housemother, who had sprained her ankle, out of the burning building, but the only casualty was the president's son, Robert Oxnam, who was struck but not seriously injured by a piece of plaster while taking part in the rescue of residents' belongings."